ognjenkundacina/graph-neural-network-state-estimation/README.md

 More information is provided in [State Estimation in Electric Power Systems Leveraging Graph Neural Networks](https://arxiv.org/abs/2201.04056).

-For the implementation of our work, we used the [IGNNITION](https://ignnition.org/) package, along with the [networkx](https://networkx.org/) package to incororate the creation and augmentation logic for training and test graphs.
+For the implementation of our work, we used the [IGNNITION](https://ignnition.org/) package, along with the [networkx](https://networkx.org/) package to implement the creation and augmentation logic for training and test graphs.

 *"IGNNITION is the ideal framework for users with no experience in neural network programming (e.g., TensorFlow, PyTorch).
 With this framework, users can design and run their own Graph Neural Networks (GNN) in a matter of a few hours."*